Graph Structure and Feature Extrapolation for Out-of-Distribution Generalization: G-Splice for Structural Linear Extrapolation

 \textbf{Whole graphs.} Corresponding to $\mathbf{a}^\top \mathbf{G}$ in Eq.~\ref{Nsle}, we use whole graphs from the training data as a category of component graphs, which possesses computational simplicity and enables extrapolation.

 \textbf{Causal subgraphs and environmental subgraphs.} The part of $\langle B, \mathbf{1}\mathbf{G}^\top - \mathbf{G}\mathbf{1}^\top \rangle_F$ in Eq.~\ref{Nsle} requires the operation of subtracting the largest isomorphic subgraph, which is practically unfeasible.
 In this case, using target and environment label information, we approximate $(G_j - G_i)$ for particular graph pairs.
 Specifically, $(G_j - G_i)\approx G_j\textsubscript{inv}$ for $G_j, G_i$ with different labels but the same environment, and $(G_j - G_i)\approx G_j\textsubscript{env}$ for $G_j, G_i$ with the same label but different environments.
 Therefore, we can use extracted causal/environmental subgraphs as $(G_j - G_i)$.
 We perform pair-wise similarity matching on label-invariant graphs to extract causal subgraphs, and on environment-invariant graphs to extract environmental subgraphs, following Sec.~\ref{sec:causal}.
 Since environment for test data remains unknown and these subgraphs are inaccessible during test, using these subgraphs in data augmentation for training can be an optimum strategy.
-Let ${G}_{\varepsilon_1}$ and ${G}_{\varepsilon_2}$ be two graphs with the same label $y_1$ but different environments $\varepsilon_1$ and $\varepsilon_2$. ${G}\textsubscript{inv}$ should be the subgraph both graphs contain and have most in common, ${G}\textsubscript{inv}=I\textsubscript{max}(G_{s,\varepsilon_1}, G_{s,\varepsilon_2}),$ where $I(\cdot)$ measures similarity between graphs and $G_s$ denotes possible subgraphs.
-Since graph neural networks aggregate information of an ego graph, i.e., the local subgraph within $k$-hop of a node, to the embedding of that node through message passing, nodes with similar ego graphs should have similar embeddings.
-Therefore, in the node embedding space, nodes from ${G}_{\varepsilon_1}$ and ${G}_{\varepsilon_2}$ with similar representations should be a part of ${G}\textsubscript{inv}$.
-We encode both graphs into node embeddings with a GNN and calculate their weighted similarity matrix $\bm{S^w}$, each element of which is the weighted cosine similarity of a pair of nodes from ${G}_{\varepsilon_1}$ and ${G}_{\varepsilon_2}$, \ie,
+Let ${G}$ and ${G}'$ be two graphs with the same label $y_1$ but different environments $\varepsilon_1$ and $\varepsilon_2$.
+We identify ${G}\textsubscript{inv}$ as the subgraph shared by both graphs that exhibits the highest similarity.
+The theorem below establishes that this identification approach unveils the causal subgraph $G\textsubscript{inv}$ by definition under certain causal assumptions. \begin{theorem} Given the causal graph (Figure~\ref{fig:causal}) and assuming a bijective causal mapping between \(C\) and \(Y\), for \(G\) and \(G'\), let \(G_s\) represent potential subgraphs.
+If \(I(\cdot)\) measures cosine similarity in the graph embedding space and \(f_z: \mathcal{G} \to \mathbb{R}^{f}\) is a feature mapping that reversely infers hidden features, then: